Interested and confused about the differences between CBD and THC?

 However, to find common ground on how to consume both, listed below are the possible ways.

 - Oils: Cannabis-containing products can be directly consumed through an oil or tincture.
+The 1000 mg CBD tincture works best.
 To do this, take a dropper or spray into your mouth the liquid solution.

 - Edible Sweet Treats: Gummies and chocolates are the best examples of edible sweet treats.
 The beauty of these cannabis plants is that they can be molded into anything.
 For states that legalized the recreational use of Cannabis, you can immediately purchase any gummies or products that can contain Marijuana.